 Hence, we put down some easy-to-follow tips and tricks for beginners in welding jobs.

 - A cleaner surface will always yield improved welding results.
 Thus, you must keep the welding material and surface clean.
-You will get a specific brush to clean the aluminum and steel surface before welding.
+You will get a specific brush to clean the aluminum and steel surfaces before welding.

 Final Words